dotlang/language/README.md

 void _() this.y=9;  //initialize code for static instance

 ```
-- Any field assignment (using `=` or `:=`) in class definition marks the fields as const (not re-assignable).
+- Any field assignment (using `=` or `:=`) inside fields section marks the fields as const (not re-assignable, using either `=` or `:=`).
 Note that, they still can be mutated if they provide appropriate methods.
 If you need fully immutable classes, you have to implement the logic in your code.
+- Any class without fields is immutable (this includes primitive types).
+This will help runtime to optimize the code.
+- You can assign value to a primitive only once.
+You can have `int x; x=5; x:=7;` or `int x:=6;x:=8;` but `int x;x=6;x=7;` is wrong, because you cannot assign value for an immutable variable after it's already initialized.
+Note that by `x:=10` you don't change value of `x` internal state but make `x` point to a new object.
-- Class members (fields, methods and types) starting with underscore are considered private and can only be accessed internally.
-So the only valid combination that can come before `_` is `this._xxx` not `obj._xxx`.
+- Class members (fields, methods and types) starting with underscore are considered private and can only be accessed by methods of the same class.
+So `obj._x` is ok if the code is inside the class type of `obj`.
 - Here we have `new` method as the constructor (it is without braces because it has only one statement), but the name is up to the developer.
 - The private unnamed method is called by runtime service when static instance of the class is created and is optional.
 - You can not have multiple methods with body with the same signature in a single class.